SK-SCMLab/Non-Parametric-Testing-for-Manufacturing-operations-in-Excel/README.md

 - Test to compare three or more independent groups to assess whether their medians differ significantly using Kruskal-Wallis test (alternative to one-way ANOVA)
 - Test to determine whether the medians of two or more independent samples are significantly different
 - To detect differences in treatments across multiple test attempts when the same subjects are exposed to three or more conditions
+- To test whether the median of a population differs from a specified value

 ---